ikraamg/Great-Books/README.md

 - Forking the project
 - Cloning the project to your local machine
 - `cd` into the project directory
-- Run `git checkout -b your-branch-name`
+- Run `git checkout -b your-branch-name.`
 - Make your contributions
 - Push your branch up to your forked repository
-- Open a Pull Request with a detailed description to the development(or master if not available) branch of the original project for a review
+- Open a Pull Request with a detailed description of the development(or master if not available) branch of the original project for a review

 ## Show your support